fsharp/fslang-design/RFCs/FS-1110-index-syntax.md

 # Principles

 Any existing F# code will continue to check, possibly with warnings.
-A small number of exceptions may apply which will advise the use of `--langversion:5.0`.
+The warnings can be suppressed by using `--langversion:5.0`.

-In general, F# well-typed code can have `.[` replaced by `[` throughout expressions and will check.
-A small number of exceptions may apply for compatibility reasons.
+F# well-typed code can have `.[` replaced by `[` throughout expressions and will check.
+There are some exceptions where the use of `.[` will still be required, a warning message will indicate this.

 # Motivation